Alaminos longganisa: Background

-Alaminos longganisa, also known as longganisa Pangasian, is a Filipino pork sausage originating from Alaminos, Pangasinan.
-It is a type of de recado longganisa.
-It is made with ground lean pork, ground pork fat, brown sugar, coarse salt, saltpeter, black pepper, vinegar, and garlic in hog casings.
-It is typically bright yellow or orange due to the use of achuete seeds.
-The segments of the sausage are uniquely divided by small pieces of coconut leaf midribs (sometimes mistaken for toothpicks).
+Unlike other longganisa variants, the Alaminos longganisa's segments of the sausage are uniquely divided by small pieces of coconut leaf midribs (sometimes mistaken for toothpicks), making it easily identifiable.
 Each sausage string usually has six segments and is traditionally tied at the end with a length of buli palm fiber.
 The sausages are celebrated in an annual "Longganisa Festival" in Alaminos.